Harkirtan

 Astrological Connections

-Associated with the zodiac signs Pisces and Sagittarius, reflecting qualities of spirituality, optimism, and idealism.
-Often chosen by parents seeking a name with spiritual significance and positive astrological attributes.
+Linked with the zodiac signs Pisces and Sagittarius, reflecting traits of spirituality, exploration, and faith—aligned with the spiritual meaning of the name.

 Historical Context